“How do you provide effective product roadmap status updates for your diverse stakeholders?”

 What about between meetings?
 People can’t be in the dark for 2 week or even 2 months, right?

-That’s where a source of truth self-serviced format applies for your diverse stakeholders.
+That’s where a source of truth self-serviced format applies to your diverse stakeholders.

 Product managers are often the connectors of both sides, but they can also quickly turn into bottlenecks.